rflynn/imgmin/README.txt

 Summary

-    Image files constitute a majority of total web traffic.[17]
+    Image files constitute a majority of static web traffic.[17]
 Unlike text-based web file formats, binary image files do not benefit from built-in webserver-based HTTP gzip compression.
     imgmin offers an automated means for enforcing image quality as a